PatriceVignola/dot-model-2-obj/README.md

 First, make sure to run `yarn build` or `npm run build`.
 This will generate the `dist/dot-model-2-obj.min.js` file used in the example.

-Then, simply drag and drop `example.html` in your favorite browser and select the [demon.model](https://github.com/PatriceVignola/dot-model-2-obj/blob/master/models/demon.model) file available in the models folder at the root of this repository.
-The transcoder will transcode the .model file to a .obj file directly in your `downloads` folder.
+Then, simply drag and drop `examples/pure-javascript-example/example.html` in your favorite browser, select `models/demon.model` and press the `Transcode` button.
+The transcoder will transcode the .model file and save `demon.obj` in your downloads folder.

 ### React